BUS 0028. Independent Study

 Examination of how managers use accounting information in decision-making, planning, directing operations, and controlling operations.
 Focus on cost terms and concepts, cost behavior, cost structure, and cost-volume-profit analysis.
 Examination of profit planning, standard costs, operations, and capital budgeting, cost control, and accounting for costs in manufacturing organizations.
 (C-ID ACCT 120) (CSU, UC)

 BUS 0210.
-Ethical Studies in Accounting and Business
+Ethical Studies in Business

 Units: 3

-Advisory: Completion of ENGL 1A; and BUS 144 or BUS 201 with grades of "C" or better
+Advisory: Completion of ENGL C1000 with grade of "C" or better

 Hours: 54 lecture